Rank and border rank of Kronecker powers of tensors and Strassen's laser method: Koszul flattenings and lower bounds for Kronecker powers

-For $q \geq 4$, we apply the $p=1$ Koszul flattening map to the same restriction of $T_{cw,q}^{\boxtimes 2}$ as the first proof, although to be consistent with the code at the website, we use the less appealing swap of the roles of $a_2$ and $a_3$ in the projection $\phi$.
+\begin{proof}[Proof of Theorem \ref{cwbadnews}] As before, the case $q=3$ can be verified explicitly.
+For $q \geq 4$, we apply the $p=1$ Koszul flattening map to the same restriction of $T_{cw,q}^{\boxtimes 2}$ as the first proof, although to be consistent with the code on the website, we use the less appealing swap of the roles of $a_2$ and $a_3$ in the projection $\phi_2$.